Professional Level Sanitizing

 For over 100 years germicidal UV lighting been used as a disinfectant to kill viruses, mold and bacteria and has recently been recommended by the FDA as an effective method for eliminating SARS-COV-2 viruses which cause COVID-19.
-UV-C illuminating radiation operates at a wavelength of 200-280nm.
-When used at the preferred settings, our Germicidal UV lighting can effectively and efficiently disinfect up to 99.99% sanitation.
+UV-C illuminating radiation operates at a wavelength of 200-280nm and when used at the preferred settings can effectively and efficiently disinfect up to 99.99% sanitation.
 Designed by lighting and scientific professionals, our GUV portable light towers, handhelds and air sanitizers are easy to use and highly serviceable.
 All fixtures are built with high grade welded aluminum construction and industry leading UV-C components.
 All fixtures are Made in the USA and BAA Compliant.
 1st Source Lighting is Woman Owned and SBE certified.